rajive/doma-skel/src/lua/README.md

 Used for architecture validation.

-Emulation, Data Injection, Tests, Diagnostics of service interfaces can be rapidly scripted in Lua, and runs on all supported platforms.
+Component Emulation, Data Injection, Tests, Diagnostics of service interfaces can be rapidly scripted in Lua, and runs on all supported platforms.